sumberg/kex_japan_2018/report/report.md

 ## Experiments phase

+In order to measure time according to our criterias, we attempted to set up the SPI peripheral on the Atmega328P.
+Unfortunately the programmer we used did not support two-say SPI communication, which forced us to further extend the implementation with a second microcontroller unit.

-The implementation was extended in hardware and software to include simple communication with an Arduino M0 board, which was used to measure time.
-The choice of the Arduino M0 as a hardware timer was the increased resolution of time, and the fact that it ran on a clock with more than double the frequency of the wrapper system, further increasing accuracy of the measurements.
+The implementation was extended in hardware and software to include simple communication with an Arduino M0 Pro board, which was used to measure time.
+The choice of the Arduino M0 Pro as a hardware timer was the increased resolution of time, and the fact that it ran on a clock with more than double the frequency of the wrapper system, further increasing accuracy of the measurements.

 To measure communication timing and cycles between instructions, we used a digital logic analyzer to monitor digital output.
 The data from the analyzer could then be collected both numerically (in the form of CSV) and as diagrams.
 On the RP2A03 we chose to monitor all bits of the data bus, as well as the R/W and output clock pins, and on the microcontroller we monitored a signal pin to measure response time.